ZER-0-NE/Reinforcement-Learning_problems/README.md

 The agent can perform certain actions in the environment (eg., move the paddle to left or right).
 These actions sometimes result in a reward (eg., increase in score).
 Actions transform the environment and lead to a new state, where the agent can perform another action, and so on.
 The rules for how you are going to choose these actions are called **policy**.
 The environment is general is stochastic, which means the next state is somewhat random (rg., when you lose a ball and start afresh).

+The set of states and actions, together with rules for transitioning from one state to another and for getting rewards, make up a Markov decision process.
+One episode of this process (e.g. one game) forms a finite sequence of states, actions and rewards:

+s0,a0,r1,s1,a1,r2,s2,…,sn−1,an−1,rn,sn

+Here si represents the state, ai is the action and ri+1 is the reward after performing the action.
+The episode ends with terminal state sn (e.g. “game over” screen).
+A Markov decision process relies on the Markov assumption, that the probability of the next state si+1 depends only on current state si and performed action ai, but not on preceding states or actions.

 ### 1. CartPole
 #### Description: